 Kenneth A. Clark Michael E. Coke Melissa S. Rick Wilson Sonsini Goodrich & Rosati, P.C.
-650 Page Mill Road Palo Alto, California 94304 650-493-9300

-Stephanie Yonker, Ph.D.
+650 Page Mill Road Palo Alto, California 94304 650-493-9300 Stephanie Yonker, Ph.D.
 Vice President, Legal Alector, Inc. 131 Oyster Point Blvd.
-Suite 600 South San Francisco, California 94080 415-231-5660

-Alan F. Denenberg Stephen Salmon Davis Polk & Wardwell LLP 1600 El Camino Real Menlo Park, California 94025 650-752-2000
+Suite 600 South San Francisco, California 94080 415-231-5660 Alan F. Denenberg Stephen Salmon Davis Polk & Wardwell LLP 1600 El Camino Real Menlo Park, California 94025 650-752-2000

-Approximate date of commencement of proposed sale to the public: As soon as practicable e after the effective date of this registration statement. -- -------------------------------- --

-If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.

-If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box the earlier effective registration statement for the same offering. \square If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\hfill\Box$

-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company
+Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this registration so tatement.
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Security. urities Act of 1933, check the following If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the follow egistration statement number of the earlier effective registration statement for the same offering. ving box and list the Securities Act If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities earlier effective registration statement for the same offering. rities Act registration statement number of If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities earlier effective registration statement for the same offering. arities Act registration statement number of Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting come definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the ž arge accelerated filer □ Non-accelerated filer □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. ⊠
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.